In the January 2019 features for Flow, Microsoft announced the new Word Online connectors that give users two new actions.

 Now enter all the file properties using the dynamic content selector.
 For this example, we will only add metadata for the PDF document.

-If we run the flow again, we can see that the metadata of the pdf document have correctly populated.
+If we run the flow again, we can see that the metadata of the pdf document has correctly populated.

 Contact us today to get started on your next Microsoft Flow project.

-Learn more about DMC's Microsoft Consulting Services and Office 365 Solutions.
+Learn more about DMC's Flow and PowerApps Solutions.

 Learn more about DMC's Digital Workplace Solutions Services.